tsanket8329/DSA-Practise/README.md

 Expected Idea

 Since objects are stored as HotelRoom*, get_price() must be virtual in the base class so that the overridden version in HotelApartment is called for apartment objects.
 This is a question on runtime polymorphism (function overriding using virtual functions) in C++.
+### HACKERRANK 111: BIT ARRAY
+Bit Array

+You are given four integers N, S, P, Q.

+Use them to generate a sequence a as follows:

+a[0] = S mod 2^31

+for i = 1 to N − 1
+    a[i] = (a[i−1] * P + Q) mod 2^31

+Your task is to determine how many distinct integers appear in the sequence a.

+Input Format

+A single line containing four space-separated integers:

+N S P Q
+Output Format

+Print a single integer — the number of distinct values in the generated sequence.

+Sample Input
+3 1 1 1
+Sample Output
+3
+Explanation

+The sequence is:

+a[0] = 1
+a[1] = 2
+a[2] = 3

+All three values are distinct, so the answer is:

+3